 Master Action Tracking Spreadsheet

 The Master Action Tracking Spreadsheet lists all the actions in the program, abbreviated submission requirements, look back and approval period for actions, point value, and resubmission requirements.
 This spreadsheet can be downloaded and tailored to each town's needs throughout the certification process.
-Download the spreadsheet here.
+Download the tracking sheet via the button below.